 “I’m just saying… you could’ve offered whoever had the seat next to him your fancy first-class seat.
 They probably would’ve loved to trade.
 Why didn’t you?”

 I paused.
 I really hadn’t even considered it.
-I could’ve traded and ten years ago, that would’ve been the first thing on my mind.
+I could’ve traded, and ten years ago, that would’ve been the first thing on my mind.
 Why hadn’t I thought of it now?
-I pursed my lips and turned to look down the aisle to where he was, thinking about whether to run back and attempt a sudden trade.
+I pursed my lips and spun to look down the aisle, thinking about whether to run back and attempt a sudden trade.

-When the plane vibrated in preparation for takeoff, I laid my head back and closed my eyes, taking several deep breaths.
-I was a nervous flyer, and takeoff was never easy for me.
-My mouth suddenly became dry and as the plane sped forward, forcing my head back against the seat, I clenched my eyes tightly shut.
+My mouth became dry, and as the plane sped forward, forcing my head back against the seat, I clenched my eyes tightly shut.

-On the verge of hyperventilation, I squeezed harder, gritted my teeth, and begged myself not to throw up as my stomach lurched.
+On the verge of hyperventilation, I squeezed harder, gritting my teeth, and begging myself not to throw up as my stomach lurched.

 ‘Oh, please level out… please…’

 The sounds around me grew more and more muffled as the pressure filled my ears.
 I swallowed several times, but they only grew more clogged—more painful.
-A cold sweat washed over me.
+A cold sweat washed over my skin.

-I clenched tighter as the plane shook, climbing higher.
+Every muscle in my body tightened as the plane climbed higher.
 ‘That’s got to be the clouds… we’ve got to be leveling out soon.
-Oh god please don’t let me throw up.
-Alaina you are so ridiculous.’
+Oh God, please don’t let me throw up.
+Alaina, you are so ridiculous.’

-The plane continued to shake and I could feel my head starting to swim; moisture forming at the back of my mouth.
-‘Oh, don’t you dare throw up… get it together… oh please level out!’
+The world around me continued to shake and I could feel my head starting to swim; moisture forming at the back of my mouth.
+‘Oh, don’t you dare throw up… get it together… oh, please level out!’

-He had said something, but my ears were so clogged I couldn’t make it out.
+He’d said something, but my ears were too clogged to make it out.